DRMorris-IT-Services/backupmodule/README.md

 [![Monthly Downloads](https://poser.pugx.org/duncanrmorris/backupmodule/d/monthly)](//packagist.org/packages/duncanrmorris/backupmodule)
 [![Total Downloads](https://poser.pugx.org/duncanrmorris/backupmodule/downloads)](//packagist.org/packages/duncanrmorris/backupmodule)

-This Laravel package allows users to quickly and simply backup their Laravel app into our managed services.
+This Laravel package allows users to quickly and simply backup your Laravel app database and "./storage" directory into Amazon s3 Storage.

 This package is designed to be used along side other packages and services provided by DRMorris IT Services.
 For more information, check out www.drmorris-itservices.de

 ## Installation